Home » Recipe Index » Dessert » Cake » Banana Cake with Cream Cheese Frosting

 • Make sure that the bananas are fully ripe for the best flavor.
 The peels should be deeply browned and the insides beginning to soften.

-• The cream cheese and butter for the frosting should be softened but not melting.
-This should take about 20 minutes at room temp.
+• The cream cheese and butter for the frosting should be softened but not melted.

 • Store the cake covered in the fridge for up to 4 days.
 Allow it to come to room temp before serving for the best taste.